3. Chasing Cures 1

 So for many years my acute treatment was paracetamol, just in case it was a normal headache, then Imigran; and if that failed, four hours later, Cafergot.
 I knew that Imigran and Cafergot were fatal taken together, or rather I knew of one woman in Germany who had died this way.
 No matter how ill I was, I always obeyed the time rules.

 I have also tried all the me-toos with the same patchy degree of success.
-Zomig appeared and then rizatriptan in tablet form and as Maxalt, the version that melts on the tongue.
-Alas, these melts came in masses of hard plastic packaging which, as they accumulated, led to far too many thoughts about my personal contribution to landfill, while alternately pondering how I could possibly recycle them as Christmas presents.
+There are currently 7 triptans in tablet form and some also come as nasal sprays, injections or melts.
+(There is a useful list here.)
+Rizatriptan as Maxalt, the version that melts on the tongue, was helpful but alas, these melts came in masses of hard plastic packaging which, as they accumulated, led to far too many thoughts about my personal contribution to landfill, while alternately pondering how I could possibly recycle them as Christmas presents.
 A problem I failed to solve, as my skills do not lie in crafts, and migraine leaves no time for such extras.

 Finally I was prescribed Clotam (tolfenamic acid), a non-steroidal anti-inflammatory (NSAID).
 It was said to relieve pain by blocking chemical messengers in the brain that tell us we have pain.
-They certainly needed telling.
-However, one side effect was headache, which detracted from its appeal.
+They needed silencing.
+One side effect was headache, which detracted from its appeal.
 However, as a first line of defence they were said in trials to be better than paracetamol.
 I tolerated them—no spasms, tics or heart fluttering—and they sometimes worked.

 In September 2023 Pfizer produced the first new migraine medication since the 1990s: Rimegepant marketed as Vydura.
-It’s for either acute or prophylactic use.
+It is part of a group known as Gepant and is for either acute or prophylactic use.
 It dissolves in the mouth and can be taken once in 24 hours.
 I use it as an acute treatment i.e. when I have an attack.
-The first time I took it, it dealt with the head pain but did not restore my energy and I was out of action for a day and a night.
-On subsequent occasions it has worked leaving me hung over but functional.
+So far I have found it more effective than the triptans and with no noticeable side effects, unless you count tiredness which I take to be the normal postdrome.
+I often wish they had produced it earlier.

 Featured image above by Myriam Zilles on Unsplash